dalesgit/logseq/pages/shame-as-resistance-notes.md

 	- Unpack the image of the poster board.
 	- The theological questioning led to a loop that didn't go anywhere.
 	- When do you draw attention to weeping?
 When let it go?
 	- When do you make a referral?
 "Thank you for your authenticity.
 Sharing what you did.
 I feel like something important happened.
-You may
+You may want to consider seeking further therapy from someone.
+How should we ask God to be with you right now?